Skip to main content

 A key concept in photo editing is working with layers.
 Layers enable us to independently work on specific areas in a photo without altering the rest of the image.

-The great advantage of this is that we can individually edit each of those layers without affecting the others.
+The great advantage is that we can individually edit each of those layers without affecting the others.

 Layer Masks

 Layers would be nothing without layer masks.
 These masks allow us to partially blend out certain areas of a layer.
 Layer masks only work in the grayscale mode.
-White means the layer is fully visible, black in return means it is not visible at all.
+White means the layer is fully visible, black means it is not visible at all.
 By using different shades of grey it is possible to gradually blend out the layer.
+The small square to its right indicates the mask.
+As the square is white, those areas of the layer show through fully.

-As we have turned the grey square within the layer mask to 100% black.
-It now fully blends out this area of the layer.
+When we've turned the grey square within the layer mask to 100% black, that region of the layer is completely hidden.

 Using them all together